 Other movies where the lovers don’t get together are Casablanca, The Umbrellas of Cherbourg, Call Me By Your Name, The Devil Wears Prada, La La Land, Legally Blonde, (500) Days of Summer, and Lost in Translation.

 Movies to put you in a good mood

 While things will get better, they don’t always get better in a straight upward line.
 You’ll still feel down at unexpected moments and it’s always good to have happy movies on hand for anything that goes on in your life, but especially when you’re feeling alone.
 Think of your go-to happy movie, one that makes you laugh, sing, dance, or smile.
 Mine is Singin’ in the Rain.
 It’s pure joy in song and dance from the best dancer ever to grace the screen, Gene Kelly.
 The characters do good in Hollywood amongst deception.
-They pride in making people laugh and striving for their dreams.
-I’ve seen that movie countless times, but it always puts me in a good mood for days since the songs stay stuck in my head long after its over.
+They take pride in making people laugh and striving for their dreams.
+I’ve seen that movie countless times, but it always puts me in a good mood for days since the songs stay stuck in my head long after it’s over.

 There are all different kinds of movies that can make you happy.
 It just depends on what you’re into!
 Maybe you want to feel like a kid again with The Princess Bride or a good Disney movie like The Emperor’s New Groove.
-There are ridiculous comedies that will make you laugh like Airplane!, Wet Hot American Summer or Some Like it Hot.
+There are ridiculous comedies that will make you laugh like Airplane!, Wet Hot American Summer, and Some Like it Hot.
 There’s every feel-good Tom Hanks movie ever made, including Big.
 Luckily, it’s been Hollywood’s job to make us feel good since the dawn of movies, so you have a ton to choose from.